 Oneida County was offered a grant rooted in 2015 New York State legislation.
 The offer was for $300 million to improve Utica-area healthcare facilities.
 Absent was information from the medical community, a study and or plan of regional healthcare.
 All citizens knew were of the ongoing efforts to merge three hospitals into a single entity.
 However, with that merger still not complete, we’ve jumped forward to the concept of building a large downtown medical facility, possibly four new and very substantial structures.
-For over two years politicians have been prognosticating that this new project is what’s needed.
-More recently it has been touted as an economic development driver for Downtown Utica.

 The targeted area is made-out to be; entirely blighted, functionally obsolete, and supporting only a few businesses.
 These comments, as well as other “pro-hospital downtown” propaganda, is misleading.
 The project has been carefully debated for nearly two-year by a Facebook Group called #NoHospitalDowntown and a companion website at NoHospitalDowntown.com.
 These materials have been supporting by other social media pages and offer clearly researched opposition.